AndreasChristensen89/resto-booking-system/README.md

 * Email is sent when a User double books, meaning that two or more bookings are overlapping

-# Admin setup
+# Admin Access
 Admin credentials (superuser)
-in url add "/admin" (https://resto-booking-system.herokuapp.com/admin)
+* in url add "/admin" (https://resto-booking-system.herokuapp.com/admin)
-username: admin
-password: themagickey

 ## Must have settings
 In order for booking logic to work admin must set up the following (This is already set on deployment, but can be changed):